-We thus have established a method for converting a pin sequence into a (centred or uncentred) permutation class.
+We have thus established a method for converting an infinite pin word into a (centred or uncentred) permutation class.
 This allows us to describe an extraordinarily large number of classes which would be awkward to describe by other means (it would, for example, take a lot of work to describe the class in Fig. \ref{fig:fountain} in terms of its basis).
 There are two main reasons that this construction will prove useful.
-First, controlling the initial pin sequence allows us to control various properties of the permutation class produced (for example, the aforementioned connection with simple permutations allows us to control the number of simples in a given pin class).
-Second, and most importantly, we have a process for determining the growth rates of the pin permutation classes produced: this will depend on an in-built structure possessed by pin permutation classes, the \textbf{$\boxplus$-decomposition}.
+First, controlling the initial pin word allows us to control various properties of the permutation class produced (for example, the connection with simple permutations mentioned in Section \ref{sec:1.4} allows us to control the number of simples in a given pin class).
+Second, and most importantly, we have a process for determining the growth rates of the pin permutation classes produced: this will depend on an in-built structure possessed by pin permutation classes, the \emph{$\boxplus$-decomposition}.